-I had one of the worst customer service experiences in my life yesterday.
-As often happens, a bad experience on one hand turned into a learning experience on the other.
+I had one of the worst customer service experiences in my life recently.
+As often happens when customer service goes wrong, a bad experience on one hand turned into a learning experience on the other.

-Yesterday, I was first asked if I was close to my computer and if it was turned on.
+On my last call, I was first asked if I was close to my computer and if it was turned on.
 (I am not kidding).
 After then being asked to once again give remote access to my computer, I refused.
-On more than one occasion, I stated “No there is no need for you to access my computer, you are not understanding my problem.
-Please go to the site and tell me what you see!”
-At one point, I literally had to scream into the phone and say, “Stop interrupting me, and listen to me!”
+On more than one occasion, I stated 'No there is no need for you to access my computer, you are not understanding my problem.
+Please go to the site and tell me what you see!'
+At one point, I literally had to scream into the phone and say, 'Stop interrupting me, and listen to me!'

-So what are the lessons learned?
+So what lessons did I learn?
 Firstly, don't just hear what the customer is saying, actually listen to what they are saying.
 Above all else, don't use the time that your customer is talking just to think of a new way to say the exact same thing you just said.

 Secondly, when dealing with a customer service issue, peel back the layers of the onion and solve the actual problem, not just the symptoms to the problem.
 Sometimes the fix may be easy, but finding the actual cause may be the hard part.
 Stick with it though because by doing so, you will save everyone time, money and frustration.